-You could fill an entire bathroom with tile wisdom about never being out of touch and personal development.
+You could fill an entire bathroom with wisdom tiles about never being out of touch and personal development.
 And for good reason!
 Knowing how to maximize and develop your talent and that of others is a great thing.

 As an organization you are flexible this way, people are no longer stuck in how it is now, but how it can be.
 You can accelerate because change is in your DNA and employees are comfortable with it.
 They see opportunities and self-confidence increases.
 Employees with self-confidence are more productive, creative and assertive.